Taiwan independence movement: Chen Shui-bian administration (2000–2008)

+Chen Shui-bian was the first DPP-elected president, and born to a local Hoklo family, began to push for localization policies vehemently.
+Initially pledging the moderate Four Noes and One Without policy at the start of his presidency, by the end of his presidency, he proposed the radical concept of "One Country on Each Side", which articulated that the PRC and ROC are two different countries, drawing condemnation from the KMT and internationally from the PRC and mild criticism from the United States.

 In February 2007, President Chen Shui-bian initiated changes to names of state-owned enterprises, and the nation's embassies and overseas representative offices.
 As a result, Chunghwa Post Co. (中華郵政) was renamed Taiwan Post Co. (臺灣郵政) and Chinese Petroleum Corporation (中國石油) is now called CPC Corporation, Taiwan (臺灣中油) and the signs in Taiwan's embassies now display the word "Taiwan" in brackets after "Republic of China".
 In 2007, the Taiwan Post Co. issued stamps bearing the name "Taiwan" in remembrance of the February 28 Incident.
 However, the name of the post office was reverted to "Chunghwa Post Co." following the inauguration of KMT president Ma Ying-jeou in 2008.

 The Pan-Blue camp voiced its opposition to the changes and the former KMT Chairman Ma Ying-jeou said that it would generate diplomatic troubles and cause cross-strait tensions.
 It also argued that without a change in the relevant legislation pertaining to state-owned enterprises, the name changes of these enterprises could not be valid.
 As the Pan-Blue camp held only a slim parliamentary majority throughout the administration of President Chen, the Government's motion to change the law to this effect was blocked by the opposition.
 Later, U.S. Department of State spokesman Sean McCormack said that the U.S. does not support administrative steps that would appear to change the status-quo by either Taipei or Beijing as threats to regional security.

 Former president Lee Teng-hui has stated that he never pursued Taiwanese independence.
 Lee views Taiwan as already an independent state, and that the call for "Taiwanese independence" could even confuse the international community by implying that Taiwan once viewed itself as part of China.
 From this perspective, Taiwan is independent even if it remains unable to enter the UN.
 Lee said the most important goals are to improve the people's livelihoods, build national consciousness, make a formal name change and draft a new constitution that reflects the present reality so that Taiwan can officially identify itself as a country.